NotFiliberto/fifo-task-manager/README.md

 The only thing that you need to do is create your custom Task (in this example we created CustomTask) extending abstract Task class and overriding it's run method.

+You can pass to this class a data type, so you can access the data inside the task in typesafety way.

 ```typescript
 /*
     CustomTask.ts